 Orders

 All trading on Margin Trade happens through a central limit order book (CLOB).
-Orders are matched based on price-time priority, just like on traditional exchanges — but every trade is settled transparently onchain.
+Orders are matched by price-time priority and settled onchain.

 Order Types